 - Representing a pipeline contractor in a jury trial in Colorado state court with over $41 million in claims.

-Mr. Reddy was recognized in 2021, 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Construction Law and Construction Litigation by The Best Lawyers in America®.
-He was listed as an "Associate to Watch" for Construction Law in the 2022 edition of Chambers USA: America’s Leading Lawyers for Business.
-Mr. Reddy was recommended by Legal 500 US in 2021 and 2022 for Construction and he was also named a "Rising Star" by Legal 500 US in 2021 and 2022 for Construction.
+Mr. Reddy was recognized by The Best Lawyers in America® in 2024 for Construction Law and in 2021, 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Construction Law and Construction Litigation.
+He was listed as an "Associate to Watch" for Construction Law in the 2022 edition and as "Up and Coming" in the area of Construction Law in the 2023 edition of Chambers USA: America’s Leading Lawyers for Business.
+Mr. Reddy was recommended by Legal 500 US in 2021, 2022 and 2023 for Construction and he was also named a "Rising Star" by Legal 500 US in 2021, 2022 and 2023 for Construction.
 Mr. Reddy was recognized as a Georgia “Rising Star” in 2023 for Construction Litigation by Super Lawyers magazine.
+The Daily Report recognized Mr. Reddy as an "On the Rise" honoree during its annual Southeastern Legal Awards in 2023.

 Mr. Reddy is also active in the community.
 He currently serves as the President for the South Asian Bar Association of Georgia and serves on the Board of Directors of the Construction Law Section of the Atlanta Bar Association.
 He is also devoted to pro bono work and maintains a very active pro bono practice.
 In 2020, Mr. Reddy received Kilpatrick Townsend’s Pro Bono Freedom Award in recognition of his efforts.